mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 to filter out matters that can be dealt with at any given level from those that need to be taken to the next higher level.
-Imperium–wide matters are resolved at the Imperial court, which also serves as an Archducal court for the core sectors.
+Imperium–wide matters are resolved at the Imperial court, which also serves as an Archducal court for the [[Core sector]] s.
-Each world of the Imperium is also entitled to representation in the Imperial Moot, which is distinct and different from the Emperor’s court.
+Each world of the Imperium is also entitled to representation in the Imperial Moot, which is distinct and different from the Emperor's court.
 The Moot is an advisory body which debates major issues and tries to present the Emperor with one or more workable solutions to choose from.
 It does not have many direct powers other than to ratify a claimant to the throne and the ability to dissolve the Imperium.
 This is not something to be done lightly, but it does provide a counterbalance to the power of the Emperor if necessary.
-In practice, a wise Emperor listens to the Moot’s recommendations.
+In practice, a wise Emperor listens to the Moot's recommendations.
 Going against them means ignoring the advice of a large gathering of the Imperial nobility (or their representatives), and these are the people who wield much of the power in the Imperium.
 Thus